SakshamAnand/creative-text-engine/README.md

 A generative AI-powered application that creatively transforms text across languages, styles, and tones — built with open-source LLMs and Streamlit.

-⚡ Built during a 24-hour hackathon by Team Creative Coders.
+⚡ Built during a 24-hour hackathon by Team Techtonic Coders.

 ---